micheleangioni/message-board/readme.md

 ### (optional) Coded posts

-By extending the `AbstractMbGateway` coded messages can be handled.
-In the messageboard.php lang file you can define codes with pre-defined messages.
+Message Board supports also coded posts, that is in the messageboard.php lang file you can define codes with pre-defined messages.

-You can than use the `createCodedPost(MbUserInterface $user, $messageType = 'public_mess', $code, array $attributes = array())` method to access the coded messages.
+You can use the `createCodedPost(MbUserInterface $user, $messageType = 'public_mess', $code, array $attributes = array())` method to access the coded messages.
 $user is an instance of your User model (which must implement the MbUserInterface) where the post will be posted.
 $messageType defines the type of the message will be posted.
 $code is the key of the lang file array which identifies the coded message.
 $attributes defines a list of variables can be injected in the coded message.
 See the [Laravel localization documentation](http://laravel.com/docs/4.2/localization) for further details.

-If you want a deeper level of customization for your coded posts, you can extend the AbstractMbGateway and create your own `getCodedPostText($code, MbUserInterface $user, array $attributes)` method which must return the text of the coded message.
+If you want a deeper level of customization for your coded posts, you can extend the `AbstractMbGateway` and create your own `getCodedPostText($code, MbUserInterface $user, array $attributes)` method which must return the text of the coded message.

 ## Contribution guidelines

 Pull requests are welcome, especially for the to do list below.

-## License

-Message Board is distributed under the terms of the Apache 2.0 license.

 ## To do list

 - images handling
 - emoticons management

-- default presenters
+## License

+Message Board is distributed under the terms of the Apache 2.0 license.

 ## Contacts